 This paper examines the measured power bus impedance of fully populated 4-layer printed circuit boards with internal power and ground planes.
 Three boards provided by two leading computer companies were evaluated.
 Each of the state-of-the-art high-speed boards used in this study employed surface-mount decoupling capacitors to reduce noise on the power bus.
 The boards were measured with and without some or all of their decoupling capacitance.
 The effectiveness of the decoupling capacitors as a function of location and frequency and the relationship between board impedance and power bus noise was explored.
 The behavior of 4-layer boards is shown to be quite different than that of boards without planes or boards with closely spaced planes.

-T. H. Hubing et al., "An Experimental Investigation of 4-Layer Printed Circuit Board Decoupling," Proceedings of the 1995 IEEE International Symposium on Electromagnetic Compatibility, 1995, Institute of Electrical and Electronics Engineers (IEEE), Jan 1995.
+T. H. Hubing et al., "An Experimental Investigation of 4-Layer Printed Circuit Board Decoupling," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (1995, Atlanta, GA), pp. 308 - 312, Institute of Electrical and Electronics Engineers (IEEE), Aug 1995.

 Electrical and Computer Engineering

 Keywords and Phrases

 4-Layer Printed Circuit Board Decoupling; Capacitors; Electric Impedance Measurement; Electric Noise Measurement; Experimental Investigation; Frequency; Ground Planes; High-Speed Boards; Internal Power; Location; Measured Power Bus Impedance; Noise Reduction; Power Bus Noise; Printed Circuit Testing; Surface Mount Technology; Surface-Mount Decoupling Capacitors

 © 1995 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.